 Sandy feeling very frustrated then visited her local doctor who also could not smell any breath problem.
 After hearing Sandy's story the doctor felt that there was a deeper psychological problem and prescribed a course of anti depressant medication.
 Again Sandy's problem took a turn for the worse as medicines often increase the dryness in the mouth and thus the bad breath problem.

 In desperation Sandy attended our BreezeCare Clinic in a very depressed state.
-As you can see her initial readings were quite normal for hydrogen sulphide but were above acceptable levels for methyl mercaptan and Dimethyl sulphide.
+Her initial readings were quite normal for hydrogen sulphide but were above acceptable levels for methyl mercaptan and Dimethyl sulphide.
 This characteristic pattern allowed us to diagnose an ongoing periodontal (gum) condition as well as thickened nasal mucous.
 Actually intense quizzing of Sandy's complaint brought out that Sandy had a continual bad taste in her mouth and occasionally she could smell her own breath whilst talking.
 Both these symptoms are synonymous with moderate levels of nose and gum gases.

 The gum condition was further confirmed by checking for a specific enzyme that lives in the gum pockets of periodontal patients.
 This is a chair side test that involves taking a scraping from the gums and tongue surface and incubating the samples for 15 minutes in a special test mixture.
 The three main bacteria in gum disease all possess a specific enzyme that is not found in other mouth bacteria, so a positive result is indicative of diseased tissue.